-8.4.2 Navionics Autorouting
+8.4.2 Navionics Dock-to-dock Autorouting

-To generate a recommended route with Autorouting:
+To generate a recommended route with Dock-to-dock Autorouting:

 - 1. Place the cursor at the desired start position; - 2.
-Call a contextual menu by pressing [ENTER] or a long tap the screen; - 3.
-Select "Autorouting" and place the cursor at the desired end position.
+Call a contextual menu by pressing [ENTER] or a long tap the screen; - Select "Dock-to-dock Autorouting"> select "From Fix" or "From Here" the place of the desired end position.

-NOTE: Make sure that the route start and end points are within the detailed Navionics chart coverage or Autorouting will not generate a recommended route; and that the distance between the current fix (or the starting point) and the destination point is less than 100 Nm.
+NOTE: Make sure that the route start and end points are within the detailed Navionics chart coverage or Dock-to-dock Autorouting will not generate a recommended route; and that the distance between the current fix (or the starting point) and the destination point is less than 100 Nm.

 A safe route will be created.
-You must always review and validate routes created automatically with Navionics Autorouting, ensuring that they respect prudent navigation habits, local navigation information, and your own vessels's navigation parameters.
+You must always review and validate routes created automatically with Navionics Dock-to-dock Autorouting, ensuring that they respect prudent navigation habits, local navigation information, and your own vessels's navigation parameters.